Dragon Age Hex Editing

 Note: Don't change clothes to armour, and vice versa.
 If you want a certain piece of clothing, mod another piece of clothing.
 I've yet to test tier editing clothes, but I'll do that soon.

-Required: Item List (Temporarily incomplete) Register to see the link
+Required: Item List (Temporarily incomplete)

 If you change a common item, such as Studded Leather, all instances that already exist in your save will most likely change too.
 But their stats won't - just the appearance, name and base stats.
 Rare or unique items are best to modify.